Resisting Large Data Variations via Introspective Transformation Network: Experiments

-\textbf{Agnostic to different transformation functions} We can observe from Table~\ref{tab: beyond} that ITN-V1 (B-CNN) improves the discriminator performance by 4.35\% from WINN (B-CNN) on MNIST with random DDT transformations and by 21.81\% on CIFAR-10 dataset.
-In other words, ITN successfully resists DDT type of variations by integrating with DDT transformation function.
-Together with results from Table \ref{tab: compare against with da}, we see that ITN has the ability to combine with different types of transformation function and resists the corresponding type of variations.

-\textbf{Integrating multiple transformation functions} Another important observation from Table \ref{tab: beyond} is that ITN-V2 (B-CNN) can utilize multiple transformations at the same time to resist a mixture of corresponding variations.
+\textit{Integrating multiple transformation functions} Another important observation from Table \ref{tab: beyond} is that ITN-V2 (B-CNN) can utilize multiple transformations at the same time to resist a mixture of corresponding variations.
 Comparing against ITN-V1 (B-CNN), ITN-V2 (B-CNN) reduces the testing errors by 6.23\% on MNIST dataset with random DDT + ST type of variations.
 Additionally, it reduces the testing errors by 6.61\% on CIFAR-10 dataset.

-More importantly, the performance of ITN does not degrade when the model has transformation functions that does not match the type of variations in the testing data, e.g. ITN-V2 (B-CNN) on testing data with DDT only.
+More importantly, the performance of ITN does not degrade when the model has transformation functions that do not match the type of variations in the testing data, e.g. ITN-V2 (B-CNN) on testing data with DDT only.
 From this observation, we conclude that applying extra transformations functions in the ITN will not degrade the performance even though the testing data does not have such transformations.
-The reason to this observation is that ITN generates different transformations in every iterations, which helps it avoid over-reliance on a particular transformation.
+The reason for this observation is most likely that ITN generates different transformations in every iteration, which helps it avoid over-reliance on a particular transformation.
 After correctly classifying original samples and transformed samples, ITN can model more complicated data distributions than other methods.

-Ideally, we always want to apply the class of transformation functions that covers all possible data variations in the testing data.
-But we don't know the types of transformation exist in the testing data in practice.
-Therefore a combination of common transformation functions is a general approach to resist the unknown variations in the testing data.